core concepts

 Event Logs

 Event Logs are intended to show an overview of activity across your Applications.
-Each of the three Event logs can be found on their respective dashboard page.
+Each of the three Event logs can be found on their respective dashboard pages.

 Organization Events